 In addition, novel approaches to drug delivery (e.g. for antimicrobial therapeutics) will be explored.
 Disease targets will extend from traditionally neglected diseases to include tuberculosis and HIV/AIDS.
 The Antimicrobial Discovery Center at Northeastern develops strategies to cultivate and fight destructive bacteria, targeting for example the mysterious persister cells that are responsible for antibiotic tolerance and chronic infections.
 Many neglected diseases are microbial in origin, and microbial diseases generally share with neglected and rare diseases an inadequate emphasis in the pharmaceutical industry’s revenue-based drug development model.
 We will seek ten new faculty, and take advantage of much existing infrastructure to create a world-leading team.
 Some of the team will come from industry, where many pharma companies are scaling back neglected disease efforts, with agencies, foundations and companies are looking to academia to fill the void.

 We see the juncture of the public policy/social sciences activities with the science-driven drug development as a nexus that will attract investment and recruit students to team across the world and address this critical world health problem.
 We know of no team that is currently able to cover both science and policy challenges for neglected and microbial diseases.
 From our science and policy combination we will make real impacts on many lives, through new compounds and better development, delivery and surveillance.
-The Institute will strengthen our graduate and undergraduate education, and provide global co-op experiences for our students.
+The Initiative will strengthen our graduate and undergraduate education, and provide global co-op experiences for our students.